 That imbalance is what drove premiums to crisis levels.
 When carriers spent more defending claims than paying them, they either raised rates aggressively or stopped writing in Florida entirely.
 Several major insurers withdrew from the state between 2020 and 2022, and Citizens, the state-backed insurer of last resort, swelled to a peak of 1.42 million policies in October 2023.

 The reforms reversed both trends.
 Property-claim litigation filings fell sharply through 2024 and 2025.
 Seventeen new carriers entered Florida's market.
-Citizens' policy count has dropped to roughly 336,000 as of early 2026, the lowest in fourteen years, as homeowners moved back into a competitive private market.
+Citizens' policy count fell to roughly 385,000 by the end of 2025, about 73% below its 2023 peak, as homeowners moved back into a competitive private market.
 Lower litigation, more carriers, more competition.
 That is what produces a rate cut.

 What the Cuts Mean for Buyers in Palm Beach, Broward, and Miami-Dade